mattcarlotta/nvi/bin/README.md

 ## Binary Flags
 All flags below are optional.
 Short form (`-`) and long form (`--`) flags are supported and can be mixed if desired.

-If no flags are assigned, then if present, an `.env` (that is named ".env") located at the root directory will be parsed.
+If no flags are assigned, then an `.env` (that is named ".env") located at the root directory will be parsed.

 | flag            | description                                                                                           |
 | --------------- | ----------------------------------------------------------------------------------------------------- |